MartinBernstorff/gokid/README.md

 Gokid looks for configuration files in the current directory, or any parent directory.
 It uses the values from the first config it encounters.

 ## Roadmap
-* p1: Ensure shell run returns err if exit code is not 0

 * p2: Setup golint with reasonable rules

 * p2: Error if un-quoted "$(some_command_here)" in config